-2nd LT Charles M. Shunstrom (Quincy, Massachusetts) ASN-O-452096 Ranger Shunstrom was assigned to #3 Commando 4th Troop.
-He was promoted to Captain and transferred into HQ Company.
-"Chuck" was awarded 2 Silver Star Medals.
-He was assigned and took charge of a Cannon Company in the Rangers.
+2nd LT Charles M. Shunstrom (Quincy, Massachusetts) ASN-O-452096 Promoted to Captain, transferred into HQ Company, Awarded 2 Silver Star Medals, he took charge of Cannon Company in the Rangers.
 "The Wildman of the Anzio Beachhead," was captured by the Germans at Cisterna, Italy 01/30/1944 but he escaped back to the Allies.
 A very brave Ranger, he died on 12/04/1972 in Buffalo, New York at the age of 57.
 He was buried at Arlington National Cemetery in Virginia.